 U.S. government securities risk.
 The Underlying Fund may hold U.S. government securities that are not guaranteed or backed by the full faith and credit of the U.S. government, such as those issued by Fannie Mae and Freddie Mac.
 The maximum potential liability of the issuers of some U.S. government obligations may greatly exceed their current resources, including any legal right to support from the U.S. government.
 In addition, the events surrounding the U.S. federal government debt ceiling and any resulting agreement (and similar political, economic and other developments) could adversely affect the Underlying Fund's ability to achieve its investment objective.
 For example, a downgrade of the long-term sovereign credit rating of the U.S. could increase volatility in both stock and bond markets, result in higher interest rates and lower Treasury prices and increase the costs of all kinds of debt.
-These events and similar events in other areas of the world could have significant adverse effects on the economy generally and could result in significant adverse impacts on issuers of securities held by the Underlying Fund and the Underlying Fund itself.
-In the past, the values of U.S. Government securities have been affected substantially by increased demand for them around the world.
+These events and similar events in other areas of the world could have significant adverse effects on the economy generally and could result in significant adverse impacts on issuers of securities have been affected substantially by increased demand for them around the world.
 Changes in the demand for U.S. Government securities may occur at any time and may result in increased volatility in the values of those securities.